VivienLN/jquery.kiss-slider/README.md

 ```
 Note: Calling the plugin on window.load() allows to properly calculate the slider dimensions, if you do not specify them explicitely.

+# Documentation

 ## Plugin parameters

+### slideSelector (string, default: null)
+Selector for the slides.
+If not provided, kissSlider juste selects direct children of the element the plugin is called onto.

+### nextSelector (string, default: null)
+Selector for the "next" link(s)

+### prevSelector (string, default: null)
+Selector for the "previous" link(s)

+### paginationSelector (string, default: null)
+Selector in which append the pagination links.
+It is advised to target a <ul> element (otherwise you must change the paginationBefore and paginationAfter parameters).

+### paginationBefore (string, default: '<li>')
+What to display before each pagination link.
+Change it especially if paginationSelector is not a <ul> element.

+### paginationAfter (string, default: '</li>')
+What to display before each pagination link.
+Change it especially if paginationSelector is not a <ul> element.

+### startIndex (int, default: 0)
+0-based index of the slide to display first.

+### startingZ (int, default: 1)
+z-index for the slides.
+Usefull if the slider have to display on top of other things

+### slideDuration (int, default: 400)
+Duration of the sliding animation, in ms.

+### easing (string, default: 'swing')
+Easing for the sliding animation.

+### noAnim (boolean, default: false)
+false to not animate the slider.

+### beforeSlide (Function, default: null)
+Callback.
+Called each time a sliding animation starts.
+Parameters:
+oldIndex: Index of the slide about to be moved away
+newIndex: Index of the target slide

+### afterSlide (Function, default: null)
+Callback.
+Called each time a sliding animation is complete.
+Parameters:
+oldIndex: Index of the slide just moved away
+newIndex: Index of the slide now shown

+### init (Function, default: null)
+Callback.
+Called when the slider is initialized and ready.